William A. Campbell (Tuskegee Airman)

-Biography

 Early life and education

-He was born in Tuskegee, Alabama on April 12, 1917, the fourth child of Thomas Monroe Campbell, the first Cooperative Extension Agent in the United States, and Anna Campbell.
-In total, he had five siblings, including three younger than himself.

-He attended elementary and high school in Tuskegee, Alabama.
+Campbell was born in Tuskegee, Alabama, on April 12, 1917, the fourth child of Thomas Monroe Campbell, the first Cooperative Extension Agent in the United States, and Anna Campbell.
+He had five siblings, including three younger than himself.
+Campbell attended elementary and high school in Tuskegee, Alabama.
 He then matriculated at the Tuskegee Normal and Industrial Institute from which he graduated with his Bachelor of Science degree in Business in 1937.